 Support Quality Assessment

-We test support quality through mystery shopping—submitting real technical questions and measuring both response time and solution accuracy.
+We assess support through mystery shopping, submitting real technical questions and measuring both response time and service accuracy.

 Our test scenarios include: